 Clearing differences

 G/L accounts to be included will be identified during Realisation.
+The current requirement is that there will be a zero tolerance set.

 Default Cost Objects

 Postings to P&L accounts where cost elements have been created also require a simultaneous posting to be made to the Controlling module.
 To avoid manual intervention during posting, the specific cost object to be used will be determined using rules set up in configuration.
 Typical transactions which will be subject to automatic Account Assignment include physical inventory differences, bank charges, exchange rate differences.